fabiolamayorga/Find-Restuarant-Backbone/README.md

 Find-Restuarant-Backbone
 ========================

-Find a Resturant with Backbone and jQuery Mobile app
+Find a Restaurant with Backbone, Open Table Api and jQuery Mobile app.
+Using the different methods of Backbone to fetch the list of restuarant and present an easy search filter of restaurant, also using the jQuery mobile to present the results